· Lincoln J Bicalho · Development · 20 min read

 }

-// If not prerendering, try client-side storage
+// STEP 2: If not prerendering, try client-side storage

 if (!IsPrerendering && _jsRuntime is IJSInProcessRuntime)